 To be honest, it’s for that reason I shied away from trying them for ages, even though they’re super common in Mexico City, because everyone knows you shouldn’t eat lukewarm meat products.

-In the end, I actually ended up eating them outside a bar one night while mildly tipsy (FYI, this is the way all tacos should be eaten).
+In the end, I ended up eating them outside a bar one night while mildly tipsy (FYI, this is the way all tacos should be eaten).
+Verdict?
+Amazing.
 I recommend you order the potato ones.

 I’m sure you’ve heard about chapulines, a.k.a. grasshoppers, but many people fail to realise that they’re not the only creepy crawlies that Mexican’s love to eat.